Matyiko/ImageClassification/README.md

 The ResNet-18 is a convolutional neural network that is 18 layers deep.
 It has around 11 million trainable parameters.
 It consists of CONV layers with filters of size 3x3

 ## Dataset
-I choose the [CIFAR10 Dataset](https://www.cs.toronto.edu/~kriz/cifar.html) which contains around 50000 labeled images for 10 different classes.
+I choose the [CIFAR10 Dataset](https://www.cs.toronto.edu/~kriz/cifar.html) which  consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
+There are 50000 training images and 10000 test images.

 The classes: `plane, car, bird, cat, deer, dog, frog, horse, ship, truck`